Best Selling Gifts

 See What's New

-The thought of rest is one that seems all too elusive in today's lightning-speed culture of news, technology, work, demands of daily duties, children's activities and even church commitments, especially this time of the year.
+The thought of rest is one that seems all too elusive in today's lightning-speed culture of news, technology, work, demands of daily duties, children's activities and even church commitments, especially during the holidays.
 It's ironic.
 The reason for the season is Jesus, yet through the holidays, actually setting time aside with Him can feel impossible.

 In Matthew 11:28-30 MSG, it reads “Are you tired?
 Worn out?
 Burned out on religion?
 Come to me.
 Get away with me and you’ll recover your life.
 I’ll show you how to take a real rest.
 Walk with me and work with me—watch how I do it.
 Learn the unforced rhythms of grace.
 I won’t lay anything heavy or ill-fitting on you.
 Keep company with me and you’ll learn to live freely and lightly.”

-With this in mind, let’s try to remember (even during this busy holiday season) to truly embrace and enact what He has perfectly promised us in His Word: rest.
-Here are a few ideas on how to lean into this beautiful promise:
+With this in mind, let’s try to remember (even during this busy holiday season)to truly embrace and enact what He has perfectly promised us in His Word: rest.
+Here are a few ideas on how to lean into this beautiful promise and stress less during the holidays:

 Celebrate and Reflect Each Day During Advent